isiahmeadows/mithril.js/design/components.md

             - You can set things like the `lang` attribute accordingly.
             - Extra nodes can be added for things like modals and alerts.
     - Note: when you invoke `info.render(target)`, this only clears resets attributes it tracks.
-    - When called in `m.capture` or `info.whenRemoved`, it's *highly* recommended to await it before returning.
+    - When called in `info.whenReady` or `info.whenRemoved`, it's *highly* recommended to await it before returning.
     - This makes stuff like userland modals trivial.
     - You can also usefully render to captured refs this way.